Kashiiera/H3TagFixes/README.md

 # Installation
 These tags are meant to overwrite the existing tags in your H3EK tags directory, if you modified them before make sure to back those up before installing!

-Simply just download the repository and drag and drop the "tags" folder from the repository into your H3EK folder.
+Simply just download the repository and drag and drop the "tags" and "data" folder from the repository into your H3EK folder.
 When asked to replace, hit "Yes".

 # What has changed?
 Currently, the following fixes and QoL improvements have been implemented: